WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"external walls will be rendered and tiled"_

   7. noun: a first coat of plaster applied to a brick or stone surface.

+- renege

+  1. verb: go back on a promise, undertaking, or contract. (固定搭配 on)

+     _"they have reneged on their promises to us"_

+     - another term for revoke (sense 2).

+     - (ARCHAIC) renounce or abandon (someone or something).

+       _"there's one of them, anyhow, that didn't renege him"_

 - repertoire